DavidMercier/NIMS/doc/links_ref.rst

 * `Gao H. et al., "Elastic contact versus indentation modeling of multi-layered materials" (1992). <http://dx.doi.org/10.1016/0020-7683(92)90004-D>`_
 * `Menčík J. et al., "Determination of elastic modulus of thin layers using nanoindentation" (1997). <http://dx.doi.org/10.1557/JMR.1997.0327>`_
 * `Chen X. and Vlassak J.J., "Numerical study on the measurement of thin film mechanical properties by means of nanoindentation" (2001). <http://dx.doi.org/10.1557/JMR.2001.0408>`_
-* `Rar A. et al., "Assessment of new relation for the elastic compliance of a film–substrate system.", Thin Films: Stresses and Mechanical Properties IX (2002). <http://dx.doi.org/10.1557/PROC-695-L10.10.1>`_
+* `Rar A. et al., "Assessment of new relation for the elastic compliance of a film–substrate system."
+(2002). <http://dx.doi.org/10.1557/PROC-695-L10.10.1>`_
 * `Saha R. and Nix W.D., "Effects of the substrate on the determination of thin film mechanical properties by nanoindentation" (2002). <http://dx.doi.org/10.1016/S1359-6454(01)00328-7>`_
 * `Chen S. et al., "Nanoindentation of thin-film-substrate system: Determination of film hardness and Young's modulus", (2004). <http://dx.doi.org/10.1007/BF02489376>`_
 * `Perriot A. and Barthel E., "Elastic contact to a coated half-space: Effective elastic modulus and real penetration" (2004). <http://dx.doi.org/10.1557/jmr.2004.19.2.600>`_
 * `Bec S. et al., "A simple guide to determine elastic properties of films on substrate from nanoindentation experiments" (2006). <http://dx.doi.org/10.1080/14786430600660856>`_
-* `Xu H. and Pharr G.M., "An improved relation for the effective elastic compliance of a film/substrate system during indentation by a flat cylindrical punch.", Scr.
-Mater.
-(2006). <http://dx.doi.org/10.1016/j.scriptamat.2006.04.037>`_
+* `Xu H. and Pharr G.M., "An improved relation for the effective elastic compliance of a film/substrate system during indentation by a flat cylindrical punch.", (2006). <http://dx.doi.org/10.1016/j.scriptamat.2006.04.037>`_
 * `Li H. and Vlassak J.J., "Determining the elastic modulus and hardness of an ultra-thin film on a substrate using nanoindentation" (2009). <http://dx.doi.org/10.1557/jmr.2009.0144>`_
 * `Sakai M., "Substrate-affected indentation contact parameters of elastoplastic coating/substrate composites" (2009). <http://dx.doi.org/10.1557/jmr.2009.0102>`_
 * `Hay J. and Crawford B., "Measuring substrate-independent modulus of thin films" (2011). <http://dx.doi.org/10.1557/jmr.2011.8>`_